Geonkick-Synthesizer/geonkick/README.md

 Geonkick standalone uses Jack and will create two audio outputs and one MIDI input.
 If audio outputs are connected there are three ways to play the sound:
    * MIDI input, for example, MIDI keyboard.
 This also will be key velocity sensitive, i.e. lower velocity corresponds to lower sound volume.
-   * by means of a DAW if used as LV2
+   * by means of a host that supports LV2 plugin format

 #### Other technical notes